raravi/amithraravi2.com/_posts/2017-05-08-dissecting-algorithms.md

 And right now we are in the age of Neural Networks and Machine Learning.
 Where we throw a generic scenario at a computer and it tries to solve it using other programs we have developed.
 And it gets better the more data we throw at it.

->Wikipedia says Neural Networks is a computer system modeled on the human brain and nervous system.
+>Wikipedia says Neural Networks is a computer system modelled on the human brain and nervous system.
 See what I meant earlier about replication of our understanding into code?!

 **Algorithms are a basic set of guidelines for generic scenarios.** If you have these set of inputs, do this.
 They are exciting because they help us to understand the “how” of a given problem.
 How do we solve it?

-Take a game you like and start coding in your favorite language.
+Take a game you like and start coding in your favourite language.
 That is the best way to learn Algorithms.

 **And you will create something of value along the way!**